Mountains can be living, mysterious entities. They can also be conquered, pulverized, and turned into mining waste.

 It was a milestone for the Portuguese settlement, yet only a continuation of the disaster for the Indigenous and Black populations who took refuge in the hinterlands of the southern region of the country.
 The concrete news of minerals hidden in the mountains at the beginning of the 18th century led to the establishment of the first villages far from the coast, in the state sardonically named Minas Gerais, the general mines.

-The ruthless extraction of gold shaped the urban outline and social stratigraphy of the region, but it was only after gold’s depletion that eyes turned to the valleys around the city of Itabira.
-Already in 1720, the area at the foot of a “bright mountain” had delivered its scarce alluvial gold to the Farias de Albernaz brothers – they were the first to build a chapel there, fringing it with a couple of settlers’ houses.
-Two centuries later, in 1910, the discovery of iron deposits in Minas Gerais was announced at the XI International Congress of Geology, in Stockholm, launching the speculation around the state’s mining lands by foreign investors.
+The ruthless extraction of gold shaped the urban outline and social stratigraphy of the region, but it was only after this ore’s depletion that eyes turned to the valleys around the city of Itabira.
+Already in 1720, the area at the foot of a “bright mountain” had delivered its scarce alluvial gold to the Farias de Albernaz brothers – they had built a chapel there, surrounding it with a handful of settlers’ houses.
+Two centuries later, in 1910, iron deposits in Minas Gerais were finally announced at the XI International Congress of Geology, in Stockholm, launching the speculation by foreign investors in the state’s hematite.

 Itabira’s mountain had since long received a new name, the Cauê Peak.
-Now the world ore maps placed it at the northwestern tip of a strangely geometric arrangement – called the Iron Quadrangle – one of the most lucrative mineral provinces in Brazil, stretching over some 7,000 km.2 Over a little more than a century, the topography of this cartographic square has been flattening out.
+Now the world ore maps placed it at the northwestern tip of a strangely geometric arrangement: the Iron Quadrangle, one of the most lucrative mineral provinces in Brazil, stretching over some 7,000 km2.
+Over a little more than a century, the topography of this cartographic square has been flattening out.

 “Our first view of the world,” wrote the poet Carlos Drummond de Andrade about the Cauê Peak.
 He also described it as “unconscious, calm.”
 Commenting on the poet’s imagery, José Miguel Wisnik says that the peak was a “magnetic place of original fantasy;” it was a saturnine presence “from whose interior it was impossible to leave.”